-That’s why we built Dashly in fact.
+That’s why we built Dashly.
 We wanted to give you a tool to quickly implement your plans with ready-made scripts, easy-to-use pop-up builders, and a wide choice of templates.

 Get your minimum viable test off the ground first.
 Prove that the little chick can fly.
-Then bring in the team to build it a jet engine and take it to Mach 20.
+Then bring the team to build a jet engine and take it to Mach 20.

-You have a unique vision, and nobody can take that away from you.
+You have a unique vision, and nobody can take that away.

-But having a unique vision, doesn’t mean you need to reinvent everything that is connected to it.
+But having a unique vision doesn’t mean you need to reinvent everything connected to it.
 Maybe you WILL need to do that eventually.
 But if you try to do it too soon, without having a proper foundation, you’ll simply be throwing money away, just as we mentioned in the previous points.

 Look around you first.

 Pay attention to how others have already solved similar problems.
 Learn valuable lessons from other people’s experiments and failures, and capitalize on their successes.

 Don’t just look at people in your industry.
 There are valuable insights to be learned from anywhere, including areas that have nothing to do with your type of business.
 You’ll be surprised how sometimes the simplest or most counter-intuitive actions will bring the best results.

 We’re not saying you should go out there and do your thing.
 But a tried-and-tested formula can carry you a very long way.

 If you’re interested in how other businesses (similar and different from yours) have done this effectively, check out our Dashly case studies.
 There are some fantastic insights in there that you can start using in your business today.